ServaboFidem/mysql-binlog-explorer/README.md

+CREDITS:  Credit is due to the original author of this utility, Israel Fonseca.

+Updates have been made to allow compatibility with Python 3.x

 # mysql-binlog-explorer

 MySQL binlogs are the foundation for replication, but them can be useful for tracking intense write operations on database when using `binlog_format=ROW`.
 With that we can see all the changes that are actually applied to the database.
 For example: a statement like `delete from table where timestamp > ?` could affect just 3 or 1 million rows.
 Besides that, sometimes we have tons of very fast statements, but when composed together in a transaction it can takes lots of time.